WilliamBertin/ProjectContact/README.txt

 4. On the directory of the project, run bash console and run the command line : php bin/console doctrine:database:create
 5. Run on your browser the followed url : http://127.0.0.1:8000/contact/

+Troubleshooting :
+If u have trouble in runnning application, clean the vendor/ directory and run the command followed : composer update

-In case of troubleshooting, please contact the author of the application
+In other case of troubleshooting, please contact the author of the application